-- (1) The Board is to maintain a Register of Property Agents. - (2) The Register is to be divided into 4 Parts. - (3) Those Parts are to be - (a) Part 1- Real Estate Agents, which is to contain the name and business address of each real estate agent; and - (b) Part 2- Property Managers, which is to contain the name and business address of each property manager; and - (c) Part 3- General Auctioneers, which is to contain the name and business address of each general auctioneer; and - (d) Part 4- Property Representatives, which is to contain the name and business address of each property representative. - (4) The Register may be kept in any form that permits its contents to be readily inspected in a legible form. - (5) The Board is to make the Register available for public inspection during normal business hours. - (6) The Board is to publish the Register on its website.
+- (1) The Board is to maintain a Register of Property Agents. - (2) The Register is to be divided into 4 Parts. - (3) Those Parts are to be - (a) Part 1- Real Estate Agents, which is to contain the name and business address of each real estate agent, including each real estate agent, holding a real estate agent licence by virtue of holding deemed registration, who has notified the Board under section 24B(2) of the real estate agent's entitlement to hold deemed registration; and - (b) Part 2- Property Managers, which is to contain the name and business address of each property manager, including each property manager, holding a property manager licence by virtue of holding deemed registration, who has notified the Board under section 24B(2) of the property manager's entitlement to hold deemed registration; and - (c) Part 3- General Auctioneers, which is to contain the name and business address of each general auctioneer, including each general auctioneer, holding a general auctioneer licence by virtue of holding deemed registration, who has notified the Board under section 24B(2) of the general auctioneer's entitlement to hold deemed registration; and

+- Part 4- Property Representatives, which (d) is to contain the name and business address of each property representative, including each property representative, holding a property representative licence by virtue of holding deemed registration, who has notified the Board under section 24B(2) of the property representative's entitlement to hold deemed registration. - (4) The Register may be kept in any form that permits its contents to be readily inspected in a legible form. - (5) The Board is to make the Register available for public inspection during normal business hours. - (6) The Board is to publish the Register on its website.